 Chapter 13 Bankruptcy is a powerful debt restructuring tool.

+A Chapter 13 Bankruptcy Attorney can explain if this type of filing is the right one for you.
 Chapter 13 is a reorganization plan for your finances that typically lasts 3–5 years.
 Those who earn less than the median income in their respective states will propose a 3-year payment plan.
 On the other hand, those who earn more than the median income in their state will propose a 5-year payment plan.

 It consists of a monthly payment to the court that typically encompasses payments on ALL of your debt, with the typical exception being a mortgage, which you pay directly to your lender.
-Once you have completed the repayment plan established during your Chapter 13 bankruptcy, the remaining debt will be discharged (except nondischargeable debt such as student loans).
+Once you have completed the repayment plan established during your Chapter 13 bankruptcy, the remaining debt will be discharged (except non-dischargeable debt such as student loans).
 Once a debt is discharged, you won’t be responsible for its payment – ever.
 Most of the time, you will pay back less than you owed before starting the bankruptcy process.

 Why file for Chapter 13 bankruptcy?

 - You have no other choice.
 If you make too much money but need bankruptcy assitance, you must file Chapter 13 rather than Chapter 7.
 In a nutshell, bankruptcy laws prevent those with enough disposable income from paying back debts from filing Chapter 7 bankruptcy.

 - You want to.
 If you would lose some assets in Chapter 7, you can typically avoid or at least mitigate the losses in Chapter 13.
 While Chapter 7 wipes the slate clean instead of reorganizing your debt, Chapter 13 provides you with the best chance of keeping your assets.